Planning for your care - Advance statements and advance decisions

 - Doctors should follow your advance statement.
-Though there is no
+Though there is no legal obligation too.

 You may lose the ability to make a decision for yourself in the future because of illness or injury.
 This is known as losing mental capacity.

-You may want to make an advance statement or advance decision to feel in control of what happens to you if you become unwell.
-Or to help your loved ones to care for you.
-You don’t have to make an advance statement or advance decision if you don’t want to.
+You may want to make an advance statement or advance decision to feel in control of what happens to you.
+This if you become unwell or to help your loved ones to care for you.

 Another option is to make a Lasting Power of Attorney (LPA).
-An LPA is a legal document that allows someone that you trust to make welfare decisions on your behalf.
-An LPA will only ever be able to make welfare decisions on your behalf if you lack mental capacity.
-But you need to have mental capacity to make the LPA.
+An LPA is a legal document that allows someone that you trust to make decisions on your behalf.
+The trusted person you appoint under an LPA is called your ‘attorney.’

 What happens if I have an LPA but I also want to make an advance decision?

-What's the difference between an advance statement
+What is the difference between an advance statement and an advance decision?

 The Mental Capacity Act states that decisions about your care and treatment should be made in your ‘best interests’.
 Your advance statement can reflect your views, beliefs and values.
 This information will be useful when people make decisions that affect you.
 An advance statement is also known as a ‘statement of wishes.’

 An advanced decision can’t be used for anything else.
 For example if it has information about what treatment you want, health professionals don’t have to follow it.
 This information will be treated the same as an advance statement.